textmagic/textmagic-rest-go-v2/docs/TextMagicApi.md

 > GetAvailableSenderSettingOptionsResponse GetAvailableSenderSettingOptions(ctx, optional)
 Get available sender settings

-Get all available sender setting options which could be used in \"from\" parameter of POST messages method.
+Get all available sender setting options which can be used in the \"from\" parameter of the POST messages method.

 ### Required Parameters